 "When choosing a walking topwater bait, you want something that casts well and walks easily," Yelas said.
 "A lot of walking topwater lures require special knots or swivels in order to walk well, but the Yamamoto Tate'walks like a dream with a simple Palomar knot.
 Even in windy conditions, it casts like a rocket, which makes it especially deadly on schooling bass."

 Walking topwater lures shine in open water situations.
 Whether you're searching for fish or casting to open water, their ability to glide quickly on the water's surface increases angling efficiency.
 Yelas uses these lures in 5 different scenarios.

-- You’re around big bass—“If you’re fishing in a trophy lake or even a trophy pond, walking topwaters are very effective,” Yelas said.
-“They’re a great bait for big bass, so if I’m on a lake that has a lot of 3 to 6-pound fish, such as a TVA
+You're around big bass—"If you're fishing in a trophy lake or even a trophy pond, walking topwaters are very effective," Yelas said.
+"They're a great bait for big bass, so if I'm on a lake that has a lot of 3 to 6-pound fish, such as a TV

 - Calm water—"Walking baits are best in slick or slightly rippled water," Yelas said.
 "The noise of a popper can spook fish in calm water, so the more subtle, gliding action of walking baits works best.
 Although they're not as noisy, bass will travel a very long way to attack it, especially in clear water conditions."

 - Schooling bass—"When you see bass schooling in open water and blowing up everywhere, you need to have a walking bait in your hand," Yelas said.
 "They cast so much better than poppers, so you can reach fish 40 yards away from you.
 They also emulate a fleeing shad very well, which triggers a schooling bass' instinct to attack."